Indellient/liftoff-modern-application-automation/README.md

 The included Jenkinsfiles rely on the Credentials plugin for Terraform, Vault and Habitat Builder authentication.
 See Sectoin 0 for how to create these, then insert these into Jenkins (Credentials > System.
 Select "Global Credentials" domain > Add Credentials):
 - Habitat Personal Access Token (**habitat-depot-token**) of type secret-text. *Note this will have been created if you made use of the included terraform*
 - Azure Credentials (**arm-client-id**, **arm-client-secret**, **arm-tenant-id**, **arm-subscription-id**), each of type secret text.
 See section 0 for more information. *this will have been created if you made use of the included terraform*
 - Vault Token (**vault-token**) This value is used to read/write data from Vault, and is used by the Vault Terraform Provider when run through Jenkins.
-See the [Vault Documentation](https://www.vaultproject.io/docs/concepts/tokens.html) for more details on Tokens, and see section 3.1 for creation of this token.
+See the [Vault Documentation](https://www.vaultproject.io/docs/concepts/tokens.html) for more details on Tokens, and see [Vault Authentication](#31-vault-authentication) for creation of this token.

 #### 4.2 Environment Variables